 In order to achieve its investment objective and policy, the Fund will utilise a variety of investment strategies and instruments.
 In particular, the Fund will employ a fundamentally-driven investment process focussed on a broad spectrum of catalyst based investment opportunities.
 These catalysts range across a broad spectrum and include, but are not limited to, announced mergers and acquisitions, company offers, spinoffs and split-offs, financial and strategic restructuring and management changes.
-The Fund may use total return swaps and contracts for difference that have, in accordance with its investment policy, equities and equity-related securities as underlying assets.
-Investors should refer to Appendix G for more details on the expected and maximum portion of total return swaps and contracts for difference held by the Fund.
+The Fund may use total return swaps that have, in accordance with its investment policy, equities and equity-related securities as underlying assets.
+Investors should refer to Appendix G for more details on the expected and maximum portion of total return swaps held by the Fund.